ClickHouse/ClickHouse/docs/en/sql-reference/data-types/object-data-type.md

 **Example 2**

-To be able to create an ordered `MergeTree` family table the sorting key has to be extracted into its column.
+To be able to create an ordered `MergeTree` family table, the sorting key has to be extracted into its column.
 For example, to insert a file of compressed HTTP access logs in JSON format:

 ```sql
 CREATE TABLE logs